 These websites include simple tips for incorporating more fruits and veggies into one’s diet, recipes for healthy snacks, serving size guidelines, and information on the nutritional benefits of various fruits and vegetables.

 The USDA MyPlate website includes personal calculation and tracking tools for understanding the MyPlate recommendations, games and worksheets for kids, sample menu plans, posters, and additional resources for professionals.

 This website includes tips for staying hydrated and information on how water helps the body, the importance of hydration in children and tools for analyzing beverage consumption.

-Downloadable games about water by the American Water Works Association.
+Kid-friendly information on water by the American Water Works Association.

 Features an interactive online hydration game for children.

 Promotes 3 Servings of Low-Fat Dairy a Day

 The National Institute of Health’s Milk Matters Campaign with frequently asked questions and free booklets to order for distribution.

 Promotes 2 or Less Hours of Screen Time a Day

 Resources on how to participate in the annual Screen-Free Week event by the Campaign for a Commercial-Free Childhood.